bigBagBoogy/foundry-nft-f23/bigBagBoogy.md

 # issue when MEtamask not connected, or wrong account selected:

 Error minting NFT: Error: unknown account #0 (operation="getAddress", code=UNSUPPORTED_OPERATION, version=providers/5.1.2)

+# (solved) require not met:

+inpage.js:1 MetaMask - RPC Error: Internal JSON-RPC error.
+Error minting NFT:
+code: -32603, message: 'Internal JSON-RPC error.', \*\*\* message: 'execution reverted'}

+Execution reverted is due to contract call failure.
+The reverton is either by an accident, for example, when overflow occurs, or intentionally, for example, require() condition is not satisfied.

+In my case I forgot: `require(open == true, "Minting not allowed yet");`

 # depreciated contracts: